danraman/one2onetool/README.md

 Note:-

-I have created this Project in AWS with my login credential and I have verified the deployment flow with my internal team, As team suggested to create 2 load balancer because if you do code change in staging/release branch  the job will trigger automatically  with not overwrite the existing branch.
+I have created this Project in AWS with my login credential and I have verified the deployment flow with my internal team, As team suggested to create 2 load balancer because if you do any code change in staging/release branch  the job will trigger automatically as per assigment but job should not overwrite the existing job.

 I have tried to create one more  ECS cluster & load balancer but no luck and stuck with some issue in AWS level and unable to proceed due to time constraint
 I hope single load balancer work fine for this assessment but it take more time to trigger the output